Simultaneous Generation of Quantum Frequency Combs across Distinct Modal Families in a Single $Si_3 N_4$ Whispering Gallery Mode Resonator: Introduction

-In our work, we utilize Space Division Multiplexing technology in the generation of quantum entangled frequency combs, enabling high-density entanglement generation on a single integrated $\mathrm{Si_3 N_4}$ WGMR.
+In our work, we utilize SDM technology in the generation of quantum entangled frequency combs, enabling high-density entanglement generation on a single integrated $\mathrm{Si_3 N_4}$ WGMR.
 In our method, dispersion and coupling engineering of WGMRs are essential to realize multiple modal families and high entanglement dimensions.
 Dispersion engineering involves both structural and material dispersion.
-Unlike second-order non-linearity materials, the Periodic Poling Technique cannot be applied to $\mathrm{Si_3N_4}$.
-Instead, we focus on structural dispersion modulation.
+The on-chip WGMR, due to its easy fabrication properties, makes structural dispersion modulation highly convenient.
 We designed a WGMR waveguide structure with a cross-section that is approximately rectangular trapezoidal, with the add-through waveguide also having the same shape to support similar modal families.
-We implement the OPO theory to establish the quantum dynamics of third-order nonlinear WGMRs, including self-phase modulation (SPM), cross-phase modulation (XPM), and four-wave mixing (FWM)\cite{breunig2016three,guidry2023multimode,gouzien2020morphing}.
-This allows for the extraction of resonator structure parameters and supports thermal adjustment.
-We successfully designed an on-chip WGMR with a radius of 240$\mathrm{\mu m}$ that can support three modal family channels.
-By tunning the pump laser and using a spatial light modulator (SLM), we can generate bipartite entangled frequency combs with up to twelve channels (six pairs) in each modal family, ideal for multi-channel quantum information networks.
+We implement the OPO theory to establish the quantum dynamics of third-order nonlinear WGMRs, including self-phase modulation (SPM), cross-phase modulation (XPM), and four-wave mixing (FWM).\cite{breunig2016three,guidry2023multimode,gouzien2020morphing} This allows for the extraction of resonator structure parameters and supports thermal adjustment.
+We successfully designed an on-chip WGMR with a radius of 240 $\mathrm{\mu m}$ that can support four modal families, three of them can be used as multiplexing channels.
+By tuning the pump laser and using a SLM, we can generate three bipartite entangled frequency combs with up to twelve channels (six pairs) in each modal family, ideal for multi-channel quantum information networks.
 Furthermore, we can map the entanglement distribution in each mode according to the bipartite entanglement criterion, motivating redesigns of the WGMR structure.
 The simulation of entanglement distribution control may pave a new avenue for the field of QFC design.